UbiquityDotNET/Llvm.NET/src/Ubiquity.NET.Extensions/Readme.md

 # About
 Ubiquity.NET.Extensions contains general extensions for .NET.
 This is a bit of a "grab bag" of functionality used by but not actually part of multiple other Ubiquity.NET projects.
+A core principal is that this library has NO dependencies beyond the runtime itself.
+That is, this library should remain at the bottom of any dependency chain.

 ## Key support
 * Computing a hash code for a ReadOnlySpan of bytes using